 Ray Bradbury died on June 5th, 2012 at 91 years old.
-He was one of the most amazing and prolific writers in the world, his books and stories spanned and defied nearly every genre, they were never purely this or that and I love them.
+He was one of the most amazing and prolific writers in the world.
+His books and stories spanned and defied nearly every genre, they were never purely this or that and I love them.
 He created magic with every page and his body of work resonates with readers long after they put the book down.
-At least I feel that way about them.
+At least I feel that way after reading his work.

 I was reading a short book about Bradbury's life and I came across a fantastic quote.
 It was like a blunt force object struck me on the head.
 And I said aloud, "We share almost the same writing style!"

-The quote was made in reference to his writing process for his most famous work and one of my favorite books: Farenheit 451.
+The quote was made in reference to his writing process for his most famous work and one of my favorite books: Fahrenheit 451.

 Bradbury was asked how his novel differed from the short story version entitled "The Fireman."